eddie-an/Notes-Application/README.md

 # Link to website

-Website link is provided [here](https://eddies-note-application.netlify.app/).
+Website link is provided [here](https://lotion-note-application.netlify.app/).
 Feel free to play around with the website.
 Please note that:

 - Google Authentication takes care of the login.
-Therefore, I do not have access to user information.
+Therefore, we do not have access to user information.
-- However, I do have access to all the notes created in the DynamoDB database.
+- However, we do have access to all the notes created in the DynamoDB database.
 Please do not create any notes with sensitive information in it.

 Here is what the database looks like:
 ![Database](Database.png)